lisa860918/learngit/readme.txt

 Git has a mutable index called stage.
 Git has a mutable index called stage2.
 Git has a mutable index called stage3.
+Git has a mutable index called stage4 checkout.